rollbar/rollbar.js/README.md

   - Affects only the notifier you call `configure()` on
   - Merges/updates previous configuration for the notifier you call `configure()` on

-#### Scope configuration - only payload

-  - Affects only the notifier created by calling `scope()`
-  - Only affects the payload of items sent to Rollbar, not the context

-All child notifiers, (created with `Rollbar.scope()`) will inherit configuration from their parent notifier.

 ### Examples

 #### Global